anastasia-kerr/reddit/README.md

 This set up assumes that our service is for a specific subreddit, hence the subreddit is part of the app settings

-again, to preserve time only one end point is available "getposts"
+again, to preserve time, only one end point is available "getposts"

+UI is hopefully coming next